 What is this, a drug deal?
 Jay shook her head.
 “I’m sorry.
 I lost my phone.”

-The woman groaned.
+The woman sighed.
 “Of course you did.
 How about this?”
 She set the dollhouse down – behind her, out of Jay’s reach, Jay noticed – and pulled a notebook and pen from the purse over her shoulder.
 “Here’s our address.”
 She tore a scrap out and handed it to Jay.
 “Stop by when you have the money ready.
 But it has to be within the next two days, or the deal’s off.
 Phoebe’s fundraiser deadline is coming up.”
 She narrowed her eyes.
 “Don’t get any ideas.
 I have an alarm system, a big dog, and a husband with guns.
-And if you show up after two days, I’m calling the cops on you.
+If you show up after two days, I’m calling the cops on you.
 I don’t trust you.”

 Jay swallowed.
 “Right.
 Got it.”

 The woman slammed the trunk, then shoved the dollhouse into the backseat of the car, and led the little girl around to buckle her into a car seat on the other side.